-The Faculty of Education, Humanities and Social Science at St Mary’s is hosting a series of webinars covering a wide range of topics.
-To book onto our latest webinars visit our events page.
+The Faculty of Education, Humanities and Social Science (EHSS) at St Mary’s hosts a series of webinars covering a wide range of topics.
+To book onto our latest webinars please visit our events page.

 New World Order after Coronavirus: Will the pandemic accelerate China's dominance on the world stage?

 Syed Kamall, Professor of International Relations and Politics at St Mary’s University was the moderator for a Webinar on ‘The New World Order after Cornoavirus – will the pandemic accelerate China’s dominance on the world stage?’
 Joining Syed Kamall were speakers Sir Martin Donnelly and Will Hutton.

 Nick Timothy, former Downing Street advisor, discusses his new book with Professor Syed Kamall.

 Please join Anthony McClaran, the Vice Chancellor of St Mary's University, colleagues and students in EHSS for our one day Festival of Research.
 Building on the theme of 'The Research Journey' the day will include an introduction from Professor John Charmley, presentations from the Dean of Faculty, Professor Philip Booth; a Round Table discussion headed by Dr Roland Daw; an external speaker from The Brilliant Club; and presentations from our PGR students.